+After the discovery of the pasteurization process in the 19th century, researchers worked to discover ways to confirm that the process was completed effectively.
 In the 1930s, research showed that the enzyme Alkaline Phosphatase (ALP) was inactivated at slightly higher time-temperature conditions (71.7 degrees C for at least 15 seconds) than those required to kill Mycobacterium tuberculosis (the organism responsible for TB) and most other pathogens in milk1.
-Since these conditions were used commercially to pasteurize milk, test-methods were developed to monitor the effectiveness of proper pasteurization.
+Since these conditions were used commercially to pasteurize milk, test methods were developed to monitor the effectiveness of proper pasteurization.

 ALP procedures were published for the first time in the 7th edition of Standard Method for the Examination of Dairy Products in 1939.
 For more than 60 years ALP methods have been used to measure the amount of ALP in milk after pasteurization2 to verify that milk was properly pasteurized as defined in the USDA Grade “A” Pasteurized Milk Ordinance (PMO), and thus safe for consumption.
 The methods have also been used to indicate raw milk contamination in finished products.
 These insensitive, semi-quantitative methods include the Scharer, Aschaffenburg & Mullen, and Rutgers colorimetric tests.
 The detection limit of the initial, classic assay developed by Kay and Graham was about 5% in raw milk3.
 The subsequent colorimetric methods were improved over time to a level of sensitivity of 0.1% raw milk (equivalent to 500 mU/L).
 However, pasteurized milk with 0.1% raw milk (or 1 gallon of raw milk in 1,000 gallons of pasteurized milk) would still pass the Scharer or Rutgers test.
 A more sensitive test was in demand, as complete pasteurization will inactivate the ALP enzyme to levels below that are detectable by these conventional methods.